hugoroldan24/Wireless-Dual-Servo-Controller/README.md

   - **Down + Right** (X–, Y+): Servo A counter-clockwise, Servo B clockwise
   - **Down + Left** (X–, Y–): Both servos rotate **counter-clockwise**

-> 👉 **Tip:** The closer the joystick is to an extreme, the faster that servo will spin in the chosen direction.
+> 👉 The closer the joystick is to an extreme, the faster that servo will spin in the chosen direction.
 Full deflection = maximum speed.

 ---